HOME > English Page

 Business Law Department

-This new student exchange program provids a limited number of American and other non-Japanese law students, from exchange partner law schools with an opportunity to study Japanese and international business law in English during the fall semester at ICS.
-No Japanese language is required, but both Japanese language courses and business law courses taught in Japanese are available for interested students.
-For information on our new Business Law Student Exchange Program, contact: firstname.lastname@example.org
+This student exchange program provides a limited number of non-Japanese law students from exchange partner law schools in Australia, Germany, Singapore and the U.S. with an opportunity to study Japanese and international business law in English during the Fall semester at ICS.

 Business Law Faculty